opengisch/QField-docs/documentation/how-to/digitize.en.md

 ### Attribute form

-After digitizing a geometry, the attribute form will be displayed if it is not suppressed and the user will be asked to enter the attributes for the new feature.
+After digitizing a geometry, the attribute form will be displayed if it is not suppressed and you will be asked to enter the attributes for the new feature.
 The form which appears allows entering attribute values for the new feature.